 Sue was diagnosed with cancer so we have been busy fighting it and, thanks to the grace of God, winning the battle!
 It's been almost twelve years since the diagnosis and we continue to pray for total remission.
 Cancer Update!
 Sue's doctor, Dr. Mark Janis, refers to her as the Small Cell Cancer Poster Girl for her amazing recovery!

-To celebrate, we go to Disneyland every year on the date we found out about the cancer...
+To celebrate, we went to Disneyland every year on the date we found out about the cancer...

-More recently, we have been recovering from a spinal correction operation so we can get back to dancing and out of the wheelchair.
+More recently, Sue recovered from a major spinal correction operation so we could get back to dancing and out of the wheelchair.
 Spinal Operation Update!

 But as expected, the "energizer bunny" came roaring back and now we dance three or four nights a week and play golf four days a week.

-As pf 2016 we have both had triple heart bypass surgery.
+As of 2016 we have both had triple heart bypass surgery.
 It is nice to get an overhaul so we can finish out life chugging right on down the avenue!